Skip to content

 If you’ve worked with a corpus of text, chances are you needed to structure its information specifically for your domain.
 How can you link the entities mentioned in the articles to a knowledge base you control, which you can enrich and which might evolve depending on your focus?

 Imagine you are an investigative journalist sifting through the Panama Papers and you are following a lead: the consortium called “Londex Resources S.A.”.
-You’re not sure what people, organisations, countries or other articles are connected to that lead.
+You’re not sure what people, organizations, countries or other articles are connected to that lead.
 Perhaps one of them can be your next breakthrough?

 In this article, we will demonstrate a technical approach that combines Entity Resolution performed with Senzing with Entity Linking performed in spaCy.
-We show how this can be used to construct a domain-specific Knowledge Graph, e.g. around a lead you’re following, to analyse your corpus with it.
-We will then show how to close the loop and use the analysed corpus to update the Knowledge Graph with new leads.
+We show how this can be used to construct a domain-specific Knowledge Graph, e.g. around a lead you’re following, to analyze your corpus with it.
+We will then show how to close the loop and use the analyzed corpus to update the Knowledge Graph with new leads.

 Along with this blog post, we have open-sourced a package to do zero-shot entity linking spacy-lancedb-linker, and released a tutorial for reference erkg-tutorials.